ljsimpkin/telegram-ai-assistant/README.md

 ## To Do

-– compile javascript
-– Allow questions to be asked about the summary?
-– display the text summarised in a collapsable section – record results in a database
 - summarize youtube videos [done]
 – generate audio [done]
+– transcribe audio [done]
+– Allow questions to be asked about the summary? [done] – display the text summarised in a collapsable section [done]
+- summarize youtube videos [done]
+– record results in a database to get feedback
+- change system command to user command to allow follow up questions to be mre than 2 sentences – support answer with quotes if a users question is answered by the article
 - Speed up program by skipping download audio file
-- write tests using test driven development
+- write test for view_source
 - Enable bot to be used in group chats eg to transcribe audio for users who dont like voice messages
 - Make the logger save to a file
 - Use chunking to increase audio transciprtion length greater than 30s for whisper
-- Locally run api server to have files greater than 20 mbs
-- Enable bot to be used in group chats eg to transcribe audio for users who dont like voice messages
-- Make the logger save to a file
-- Send a mark down message as response
+- Send a mark down message as response to prettifiy the output
-- summarize youtube videos